actionschnitzel/actionschnitzel/README.md

 ![Raspberry Pi](https://img.shields.io/badge/-RaspberryPi-C51A4A?style=for-the-badge&logo=Raspberry-Pi)
-I always keep an eye on the latest Raspberry Pi developments.
-To keep the desktop area up to date, I get the latest hardware and software add-ons.
-This is good for PiGro, because you always get drivers for DeskPi Pro or Argon One in the shop area.
+As for the Pi, I always try to be up to date.
+Discovering new software and hardware is a lot of fun and also benefits PiGro.

 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)
 Tryin' to push tkinter to the limit :rage2: